-Movies that made to love the traveling
+Movies that made to love traveling.

 1. Eat, Pray, Love

-The movie “Eat, Pray, Love,” filmed based on New York writer Elizabeth Gilbert’s so-called book, is about the hero who thought she is happy until he got divorced, however after divorce realized that she was not happy and decided to travel to discover herself and find the happiness after getting confused and despaired.
+The movie “Eat, Pray, Love,” filmed based on New York writer Elizabeth Gilbert’s so-called book, is about the hero who thought she is happy until she got divorced, however after divorce realized that she was not happy at all and decided to travel to discover herself and find the happiness after getting confused and despaired.
 The journey consists of three parts: Eat, pray, and love.
 In the first part, she travels to Rome famous for its cuisine.
 In the second part, her destination is India, well-known for its religious beliefs.
 The hero continues for the search of love in Bali in the last part.
 The movie, loved by millions in many parts of the world, portrays the country so magnificently that it is impossible for the viewer not to feel the love, interest, and desire for those traveling to these countries.

 2. Seven years in Tibet

 The main topic of the movie “Seven Years in Tibet,” the biographical film based on the book of the same name written by Heinrich Harrer, is the transformation of human beings for the better.
 In 1939, famous Austrian climber Heinrich Harrer and his friend Peter Aufschaiter set out to climb Nanga Parbat, one of the highest peaks in the Himalayas.
-However, unfavorable weather conditions and the threat of snow avalanches in the Himalayas are preventing them.
+However, unfavorable weather conditions and the threat of snow avalanches in the Himalayas stop them.
 The English soldiers arrested them while the climbers were returning to the camp, and took them to the captive camp.
 No matter how many escape plans did the friends make, all were unsuccessful.
 However, one day they manage to run, and to cross the Indian mountains, they headed up to Tibet.
 These two friends, after a challenging road, finally arrived Lhasa, the sacred city.
-Although the people of Lhasa have not previously been friendly to Harrer and his friend for being strangers, they soon accept them.
-Then, the film is continued with Heinrich Harrer and Peter Aufschaiter’s exciting life in Tibet.
-The movie “Seven Years in Tibet” shows not only the adventure of these friends, but also Tibet’s high altitude, dense forests, green plains, livelihoods, population, employment, agriculture, and in short, Tibetan mysterious way of life.
+Although the people of Lhasa have not previously been friendly to Harrer and his friend for being strangers, they soon accepted them.
+The film is continued with Heinrich Harrer and Peter Aufschaiter’s exciting life in Tibet.
+The movie “Seven Years in Tibet” shows not only the adventure of these friends, but also Tibet’s high altitude, dense forests, green plains, livelihoods, people, employment, agriculture, and in short, Tibetan mysterious way of life.
 Therefore, “Seven Years in Tibet” has been remembered as a motivational film that will increase our desire to travel to Tibet.

 3. One Week

-What would you do if you learned that you had a day, week, month, or a year to the end of your life?
+What would you do if you got to know that you have a day, week, month, or a year to the end of your life?
 One Week is an adventure movie that tells about a week of travel of a young schoolteacher Ben who has been diagnosed with cancer and has to live a maximum of two years.
 Ben, finding this out, leaves everything behind and travels about 4,500km from Toronto to Vancouver on the motorbike.
 He loses his interest in life after learning that he has cancer.
-One day, on his way home, he meets an older man selling motorcycles.
+One day, on his way back home, he meets an older man selling motorcycles.
 The motorcycle was branded “1973 Norton Commando” and attracts the attention of Ben.
-Ben drinks coffee in a cafe after buying the motorcycle.
+Ben drinks coffee in a cafe after buying the bike.
 On the cup’s rim, he sees a message that reads, “Go West Young Man.”
 Ben, inspired by this, wants to take a two-day excursion and shares this idea with his fiancée Samantha.
-She objects, arguing that he should begin treatment immediately.
+She objects, arguing that he should start the treatment immediately.
 Ben agrees with her but feels a need for an adventure before “becoming a patient.”
 He asks Samantha to come with him, but she refuses.
 He ultimately sets out from Toronto by himself; however, he finishes his trip in Vancouver by extending his trip from 2 days to a week.
 In the film’s main plotline, Ben questions his life tries to understand the meaning of love and marriage.
 However, this adventure during travel attracts the audience.
 For example, jumping from a high distance to a lake, competing with road cars, watching the sunset in the mountains, etc. which increases the love of the audience for travel.

 The movie based on the book “Tracks,” by Australian writer Robyn Davidson, which describes the memories and adventures during her travels.
 In 1977, Robyn Davidson wanted to go to Alice Springs in the middle of the desert from Brisbane, Australia.
 Robyn intends to end the trip on foot without using any type of transport.
-Despite protests from family and friends, she began to make the necessary equipment and accessories for the trip.
-While preparing for the trip, family and friends’ protests affect her, and she decides to travel with a camel, not on foot.
+Despite protests from family and friends, she began to make the necessary equipment for the journey.
+While preparing for the trip, family and friends’ protests affect her, and she decides to travel on a camel, not on foot.
 After two years of preparation, she finally manages to make a 2,700-mile trip with a dog and four camels.
 Traveling in the remote part of Australia is not easy.
 National Geographic photographer Rick Smolan joins Robyn on a journey consisting of challenges like wildlife and thirst.
-The film, based on an autobiographical book by Australian writer Robyn Davidson, captures the breathtaking journey with attractive images.
+The film, based on an autobiographical book by Australian writer Robyn Davidson, captures the breathtaking journey with attractive views.
 The movie is a response to people who consider travel as pointless and a waste of time.
 You should watch this movie to increase your desire to travel.

 5. Wild (2014)